-- 3. Description of the situation: - 3.1.
-Since the beginning of the conflict in Syria Turkey has maintained an open door policy for Syrians.
-The Government of Turkey has taken the lead role in the refugee response and the implementation of assistance to Syrians since the start of the crisis and it bears the main financial burden of the refugee response.
-It has, according to its own estimate, so far spent close to 3 billion US on refugee protection. - 3.2.
-According to the report of the Disaster and Emergency Management Agency of Government of Turkey (AFAD) as of 29 August 2014, 220.016 Syrians sheltered in Temporary Protections Centers (TPCs), 1.140.461 Syrians are outside of TPCs.
-The highest concentration is in Şanlıurfa (72.522 people), followed by Kilis (37.425), Gaziantep (32.930), Kahramanmaraş (16.860) and Hatay (14.545). - 3.3.
-AFAD reported that during the period of 28-29 August 2014, 734 Syrians entered to Temporary Protections Centers, 434 Syrians have voluntarily returned to Syria. - 3.4.
-According to the 2014 Syrian Regional Response Plan (RRP) Strategic Overview, the Turkish government foresees 1.5 million Syrians in the country by the end of 2014.
-A growing number of them are likely to swell the already growing numbers of Syrians in practically all the major cities of Turkey led of course by Istanbul. - 3.5.
+- 3.8.
+Meanwhile, the Government of Turkey with the support of the UNHCR is accelerating the construction of two camps for those who are not being hosted by local communities and relatives.
+The UNHCR is also preparing an air, sea and land emergency relief response to offer a supply of thermal blankets, sleeping mats and kitchen sets as well as assistance to rapidly set up and run registration centres. - 3.9.
+Turkey has maintained an open door policy for Syrian refugees since the beginning of the conflict in Syria.
+The Government of Turkey has taken the lead role to respond to the refugee situation to implement assistances to the Syrians since the start of the crisis and it bears the main financial burden of the refugee response.
+According to its own estimate, Turkey so far has spent close to 3 billion USD on refugee protection. - 3.10.
+According to the 2014 Syrian Regional Response Plan (RRP) Strategic Overview, the Turkish government foresees more that 1.6 million Syrians arriving in the country by the end of 2014.
+This will increase the already growing numbers of Syrians in all the major cities of Turkey including Istanbul. - 3.11.
 Food.
-In June 2014, World Food Programme (WFP) and the Turkish Red Crescent (TRC) expanded the e-Food Card Programme to reach just over 217.000 Syrians 100% of population in camps.
+In June 2014, the World Food Programme (WFP) and the Turkish Red Crescent (TRC) expanded the e-Food Card Programme to reach just over 217.000 Syrians 100% of population in camps.
 Direct transfers to beneficiaries' e-Food cards in refugee camps amounted to about 5.8 million USD.
-WFP and TRC have also set up price monitoring committees in 17 camps to ensure that prices remain reasonable and the food basket value is attainable with the food entitlement.
+The WFP and TRC have also set up price monitoring committees in 17 camps to ensure that prices remain reasonable and the food basket value is attainable with the food entitlement.

 The International Organization for Migration (IOM) visited the districts of Hassa and Kumlu to identify vulnerable households who could benefit from the voucher programme.
 As a result, IOM has provided emergency voucher coupons to 351 households (1,927 individuals), as of 1 August 2014.
-During 22 July - 4 August 2014, 95 households received coupons which will allow them to buy food and hygiene items.
+From 22 July to 4 August 2014, 95 households received coupons which allowed them to buy food and hygiene items.
 The voucher programme will continue until the end of year.
 Since April 2014, 2,978 households (17,344 individuals) have benefitted from the programme.

-3.6.
+3.12.
 Livelihoods and Employment.
 Unemployment is rising faster in provinces where Syrians congregate.
-The influx is having an impact on the local population working in the informal labour market, both in terms of competition for jobs and downward pressure on wages, thus creating social tensions in areas that are facing unemployment and difficult economic conditions.
+The influx of refugees is impacting the local population working in the informal labour market, both in terms of competition for jobs and downward pressure on wages, thus creating social tensions in areas that are facing unemployment and difficult economic conditions.